 We may, but are not required to, enter into interest rate, foreign exchange or other derivative agreements to hedge interest rate, currency, credit or other risks, but we do not generally intend to enter into any such derivative agreements for speculative purposes.
-Any derivative agreements entered into for speculative purposes are not expected to be material to the Company's business or results of operations.
-These hedging activities, which will be in compliance with applicable legal and regulatory requirements, may include the use of futures, options and forward contracts.
+Such hedging activities, which will be in compliance with applicable legal and regulatory requirements, may include the use of futures, options and forward contracts.
 We will bear the costs incurred in connection with entering into, administering and settling any such derivative contracts.
 There can be no assurance any hedging strategy we employ will be successful.